 1. Gingivitis

-When it comes to gum diseases, Gingivitis is the first sign you experience.
-It happens due to the plaques that build up on your teeth’s gum line.
-It serves as the perfect breeding ground for the bacteria that can cause your gums to become infected.
+When it comes to gum diseases, gingivitis is usually the first sign you experience.
+It occurs due to the plaque that builds up along your teeth’s gum line, creating the perfect environment for bacteria to infect your gums.

-This happens more if you don’t brush or floss away the plaque build-up.
-The symptoms of gingivitis cause your gum tenderness and swelling.
-In some cases, they bleed whenever you brush or floss.
+This situation worsens if you don’t regularly brush or floss to remove the plaque buildup.
+Symptoms of gingivitis include tenderness and swelling of the gums, and in some cases, bleeding when you brush or floss.

 It’s not a simple disease you can dismiss, as it becomes worse as you age.
 The fact that only about 17% of adults with teeth have no evidence of gum diseases is disturbing.
 The best way you can improve is through proper brushing and flossing.